etkayapar/bamRefine/README.md

 ### Parameters:

   * `-s, --snps`: SNP collection file.
-This can be either 4/5 column BED (genomic position [with or without the `start` position column] + Minor and Major allele) or SNP (that of PLINK) formatted files.
+This can be either 4/5 column BED (genomic position [with or without the `start` position column] + Minor and Major allele) or SNP (that is used by EIGENSTRAT) formatted files.
   Format distinction is done by checking the file extension so it is important that the input file follows the format of the extension it has.
+See the `sample_data` data directory in the installation path for examples of each of the three supported file types.
+You can find the installation directory by running `pip3 show bamrefine` or `pip show bamrefine`.
   * `-p, --threads`: Threads to run the program in parallel.
-  * `-l, --pmd-length-threshold`: N nucleotide region from both ends of a read to be treated as a possible PMD region.
+  * `-l, --pmd-length-threshold`: Either a single integer (e.g `-l 10`) or two integers separated by a comma (e.g `-l 2,0`) representing different length values corresponding 5' and 3' ends , respectively.
+Positions that are up to and including this far in any read will be evaluated and masked.

 ### Flags:

   * `-v, --verbose`: verbose output of progress.
-  * `-t, --add-tags`: Add tags to reads in output BAM file related to masking statistics using optional SAM fields in alignment records. e.g. `ZC:Z:2,1`  and `ZP:Z:0,5;68` would mean that the program masked n=2 5' and n=1 3' positions and they were at index 0,5 and 68 in the read sequence.
+  * `-t, --add-tags`: Add tags to reads in output BAM file related to masking statistics using optional SAM fields in alignment records. e.g. `ZC:Z:2,1`  and `ZP:Z:0,5;-3` would mean that the program masked n=2 5' and n=1 3' positions and they were at index 0,5 and -3 in the read sequence.
+3' masking positions are represented with negative indices that start counting from the 3' end of the read and is compatible with python list indices.
   * `-k, --keep-tmp`: Don't remove the temprorary run directory.
 It will include intermediate BAM files, cached SNPs, etc. this directory is under the same directory with specified ouptut BAM, named as `.YYYY-MM-DD_HH-MM-SS_<out.bam>_tmp_bamrefine`